redblue36/DataFormatDemoSwaggerUI/docs/location.md

 ### Work-in-progress / open items

 > **Remove this entire section, including the section header, before publishing this deliverable.**
 > Resolve all open issues prior to publishing this document.
 Coordinate with other Working Groups as needed.
-Raise questionables with DFTC Directors as it is possible items could be directed to the "out of scope" section of this document.
+Raise questions with DFTC Directors as it is possible items could be directed to the "out of scope" section of this document.

 1. The nesting is only 2 levels deep in the original published Location Component specification and this OAS spec.
 Need to reconcile/clarify the verbiage here vs. the specs.
 1. There is a special qualifier called "multiple".
 It is unclear how this is used in relation to the nesting that is noted.
 For example -- multiple at level 2 does not allow for sub-postions at level 3 in this structure -- but maybe it should not.